mmichlin66/mimcss/README.md

 > Note: in JavaScript "1.0" is not a floating point number but rather an integer.

 ## Conclusion
-Hope you will find Mimcss useful.
+We hope you will find Mimcss useful.
 Please refer to [Mimcss Guide](https://mmichlin66.github.io/mimcss/mimcss-guide-introduction.html) to find more information.